Fluorocarbon Strings

 Have you ever noticed the pro’s who use polyester strings in the mains and natural gut strings in the crosses?
 Andy Murray, Alexander Zverev, Tommy Paul use this hybrid.
 Why do they do this?
 I personally think it’s to save their arms.
 They keep the performance and feel from their favorite poly in the mains...

 Considered by many to be the crem da la crem of polyesters.
-Used by so many professionals, it is THE standard of top tier polyester tennis strings.
-So many people consider this to have the perfect amount of stiffness and power.
-It also loses playability THE FASTEST.
-Average playability is around 1-4 hours (depending on...
+I believe it was introduced in the early 2000s but it is still used by so many professionals to this day.
+I would consider ALU Power THE standard of top tier polyester tennis strings.
+So many people consider this to have the perfect...

 Considered by many to be the crem da la crem of polyesters.
 Used by so many professionals, it is THE standard of top tier polyester tennis strings.
 So many people consider this to have the perfect amount of stiffness, power and spin.
 It also loses playability THE FASTEST.
 Average playability is around 1-4 hours (depending...